bazhenov/bazhenov.github.com/content/posts/2025-07-activity-monitor-anatomy/index.md

 ### The Swapped Memory Problem

-The other fundamental issue with `phys_mem` is that it completely ignores swapped and compressed memory.
-When the system runs low on RAM, it can compress or swap out your application's memory to disk.
+The other fundamental issue with `phys_mem` is that it completely ignores swapped memory.
+When the system runs low on RAM, it can swap out your application's memory to disk.
 By definition, this memory is no longer resident, so it disappears from RSS-style metrics.

 But here's the thing: it's still your application's memory.
 As a developer, you should be aware of your total memory footprint, not just the portion that happens to be in RAM at any given moment.
-Under memory pressure, your seemingly "lightweight" application might actually be consuming significant resources through compressed or swapped memory.
+Under memory pressure, your seemingly "lightweight" application might actually be consuming significant resources through swapped memory.

 This is why Apple developed the `phys_footprint` ledger – to give developers a more complete picture of their application's true memory impact.